 In health, we’re planning and building new hospitals, aged care and mental health facilities right across the state, upgrading and renewing ambulance branches and replacing and upgrading medical equipment to world-class standards.

-We’re investing in more public housing, so our most vulnerable Victorians have a safe and modern place to call home.
+And, we’re also investing in more public housing, so our most vulnerable Victorians have a safe and modern place to call home.

 Importantly, we’re creating vibrant places for Victorians that are embedded into the urban fabric of the towns, suburbs and cities in which we live.
 We’re creating places that bolster investment, create uplift and support wellbeing, ensuring Victoria continues to be one of the most liveable places in the world, now and for generations to come.